 ```

-If you want to create a user with all the privileges in a database, enter the following command:
+If you want to create a user with all privileges on a database, enter the following command:

 ```sql